Brazil convicts Odebrecht Group for slavery-like practices in Angola

 In Angola their passports were confiscated and their ability to leave the work camps was blocked by armed guards, even on rest days.
 Meanwhile, many had worked up debts with labor subcontractors while they waited for passports and travel papers for Angola, the prosecutors said.

-The contractors’ actions and efforts to illegally import the Brazilian workers to Angola and restrict their movement was akin to the practices of human traffickers, the court said, according to the statement.
+The contractors’ actions and efforts to illegally import the Brazilian workers to Angola was akin to the practices of human traffickers, the court said, according to the statement.